ConduceInc/conduce-python-api/README.md

 ## Building documentation

 Documentation is built with Sphinx.
-To install Sphinx and Sphinx extensions run:
+To install Sphinx and Sphinx extensions, run:

 ```
 pip install -r requirements-all.txt